HowToRts/HowToRts.github.io/_posts/2014-01-05-flow-field-improvements.md

 The resolution of the Flow Field grid is something that I haven't seen discussed yet, so here is a brain dump of my thoughts on it.

 - Your grid should be at least twice the resolution of your smallest obstacle, to help avoid issues like shown above.
-- If your smallest unit is larger than a grid cell, there will be paths that should be traverable that will not be.
+- If your smallest unit is larger than a grid cell, there will be paths that should be traversable that will not be.
 - A lower resolution grid is quicker to generate and uses less memory.
 - A higher resolution grid will provide better pathing results, especially in congested areas.